SAP-samples/acl2020-commonsense/README.md

 - 07/17/2020: Provided source code
 - 05/15/2020: Provided model for download

 This repository contains the source code for our paper [Contrastive Self-Supervised Learning for Commonsense Reasoning](https://arxiv.org/abs/2005.00669) to be presented at  [ACL2020]( https://acl2020.org/).
+The code is in parts based on the code from the paper [A Surprisingly Robust Trick for Winograd Schema Challenge](https://github.com/vid-koci/bert-commonsense).